 In addition to the general functionality and appearance of the website, SEO will be a focus.
 As Google and other search engines have updated their algorithms over the years, they have become smarter with how they rank websites.
 It's now more important than ever to focus on having quality, relevant content on your website.
 SEO considers content and the keywords within it, website traffic, links into and out of your website and even social media involvement.
 To improve SEO the Metroparks need to use best web practices and write keyword rich content on each of our pages.
 It is necessary to continually post articles or blogs around keywords because the algorithms look for fresh content as an indicator of a strong relevant site.
-When applicable, content should link to reputable partner sites and build up the number of times other websites link into the Metroparks site.
-And lastly, remain active on social media to prove to the algorithms that the Metroparks are active online in multiple locations.
+When applicable, content should link to reputable partner sites and build up the number of times other websites link into the Metroparks are active online in multiple locations.
 These preliminary steps will help increase SEO in an organic way.